Andy4495/emulator-8-bit/README.md

 | test_execution_with_flag_updates.asm     | Known Good | Opcodes that affect flags                         |
 | test_execution_daa.asm                   | Known Good | DAA opcode and flags                              |
 | test_execution_duplicate_mnemonics.asm   | Known Good | Opcodes where mnemonics are same as other opcodes |

+### Homemade CPU Tests

+Workflow actions have not yet been created for the Homemade CPU.

 ### Test Types